 (Note: This may take a few minutes in your environment for Group Population to run, and generate new config)

-At this point – you can repeat these same steps for the other two group fragments:
+At this point – you can repeat these same steps for some other group fragments: